edamametechnologies/edamame_posture_action/README.md

 **Limitations**:
 - One-time action only (doesn't monitor for new issues during build)
 - Some fixes skipped by default to avoid disrupting CI environment
+- By default, the action skips remediation of `remote login enabled`, `remote desktop enabled`, and `local firewall disabled` (see `skip_remediations` input).
+If you override `skip_remediations`, make sure to preserve those entries unless you explicitly want the action to change those services—removing them can cut off RDP/SSH access or switch firewall states in the middle of a job.

 ### 2. AI Assistant (Continuous Remediation)